albietz/stochs/README.md

 The library requires Eigen >=3.3 (the `Eigen` headers folder needs to be downloaded or symlinked into an `include` directory at the root of the repository) and glog (`sudo apt-get install libgoogle-glog-dev`).

-The Python library can be built with the following command (this requires Cython and a compiler with OpenMP support):
+The Python package can be built with the following command (this requires Cython and a compiler with OpenMP support):
 ```
 python3 setup.py build_ext -if
 (or to install in the current system) python3 setup.py install
 ```
-By default, the library is build for double precision floating points, for single precision set `USE_FLOAT = 1` in `setup.py`.
+By default, the library is built for double precision floating point numbers (`np.float64`), for single precision (`np.float32`) set `USE_FLOAT = 1` in `setup.py`.

 ## Usage
-Example usage with dropout
+Example usage with dropout perturbations:
 ```py
 import numpy as np
 import stochs